LetsCodewithZohaib/ReactStarWarApiZQ/README.md

-This project is created using React and Typescript
+This project is created using React and Javascript

 -Run the app locally